 3. Low Contrast

-As oppose to high contrast images, low contrast images have less difference between bright and dark areas.
-That’s why this kind of images also have less whites and less blacks.
-Low contrast images are mostly created with midtones.
-You will rarely find extreme white and extreme black in low conrtrast images.
+As oppose to high-contrast images, low-contrast images have less difference between bright and dark areas.
+That’s why this kind of image also has fewer whites and fewer blacks.
+Low-contrast images are mostly created with midtones.
+You will rarely find extreme white and extreme black in low-contrast images.

 4. Color Contrast